Myrkie/Unity-UI-Tweaks/README.md

 2. **ConstraintTransformEditor**: This patch provides information on constraints that reference a given transform as a source.
 It helps identify which constraints are affecting a selected transform.

+3. **AllowBlendshapeClamping**: This patch undoes a change done in VRChat SDK V3.5.0 which forces legacy blendshape clamping in editor, for people who use VRCFury blendshape baking this makes it impossible to increase blendshapes past intended values and then save the blendshapes on upload into an allowed range.

 ## Installation

 ### Option 1: Git Package (Recommended)